-Because the PCRs are reviewed by the software immediately, feedback & coaching can be provided while the call is still fresh in the minds of the EMTs & paramedics.
+Transitioning to a true quality management system, rather than a the best for the system.
+That goes not only for refusals, but for other patient Because the PCRs are reviewed by the software immediately, feedback & coaching can be provided while the call is still fresh in the minds of the EMTs & paramedics.

-That goes not only for refusals, but for other patient care bundles being continuously assessed in the system, including cardiac arrest, major trauma, acute coronary syndrome and others.
+care bundles being continuously assessed in the system, including cardiac arrest, major trauma, acute coronary syndrome and others.